-The registers may need 4, 8, 16, 24 or 32 bits to be fully read depending on their address (see Table 8-1).
+The registers may need 4, 8, 16, 24 or 32 bits to be fully read, depending on their address (see Table 8-1).

-If the CMD[1:0] bits are equal to '11', the command type is Incremental Read.
-In this case, after each register is read, the Address Pointer is automatically incremented as long as $\overline{CS}$ stays logic low.
+If the CMD[1:0] bits are equal to '11', the command type is incremental read.
+In this case, after each register is read, the Address Pointer is automatically incremented as long as $\overline{\text{CS}}$ stays logic low.
 The following data bytes are read from the next address sequentially defined in the register map.
-When the Address Pointer reaches 0xF (last register in the register map for reading), the next register to read is register 0x0 (see Figure 6-6 for a graphical representation of the address looping).
+When the Address Pointer reaches 0xF (last register in the register map for reading), the next register to read is the register 0x0.
+See Figure 6-7 for a graphical representation of the address looping.

-FIGURE 6-6: Incremental Read Loop.
+FIGURE 6-7: Incremental Read Loop.

-If the CMD[1:0] bits are equal to '01', the command type is Static Read.
+If the CMD[1:0] bits are equal to '01', the command type is static read.
 In this case, the register address defined in the COMMAND byte is read continuously.
-The Address Pointer is automatically incremented.
+The Address Pointer is not incremented automatically.
 Continuously clocking SCK while $\overline{\text{CS}}$ stays logic low will continuously read the same register.
 Reading another register is only possible by aborting the current communication sequence by raising $\overline{\text{CS}}$ and issuing another command.

-In both Static and Incremental modes, the registers are updated after each register read is fully performed.
+In both Static and Incremental modes, the registers will be updated after each register read is fully performed.
 If the value of the register changes internally during the read, it will only be updated after the end of the read.
 The value of each register is latched in the SDO Output Shift register at the first rising edge of SCK of each individual register reading.
-Figure 6-7 shows the bit by bit details of a single register Read communication.
-Figure 6-8 shows the examples of Static and Incremental Read communications.
+Figure 6-8 shows the details, bit by bit, of a single register read communication.
+Figure 6-9 shows the examples of static and incremental read communications.

-FIGURE 6-7: Single Read SPI Communication (Static or Incremental Read).
+FIGURE 6-8: Single Register Read SPI Communication.

-FIGURE 6-8: Static and Incremental Read SPI Communications.
+FIGURE 6-9: Static and Incremental Read SPI Communications.

 If the COMMAND byte defines a static read of the ADCDATA register (address: 0x0), the ADC data will be present on SDO and will be updated continuously at each read.
-In this case, when a data ready interrupt occurs within a read, the data are not corrupted and will be updated to a new value after the old value has been completely read.
-The ADC register contains a double buffer that prevents data from being corrupted while reading it.
-The part is able to stream output data continuously with no additional command if the communication is not stopped with a $\overline{\text{CS}}$ rising edge.
-Figure 6-9 represents the continuous streaming of incoming ADCDATA through the SPI port with both SPI Modes 0,0 and 1,1.
+In this case, when a data ready interrupt happens within a read, the data are not corrupted and will be updated to a new value after the old value has been completely read.
+The ADC register contains a double buffer that prevents data from being corrupted while reading them.
+The part will be able to stream output data continuously, with no additional command, if the communication is not stopped with a \overline{CS} rising edge.
+Figure 6-10 represents the continuous streaming of incoming ADCDATA, through the SPI port, with both SPI Modes 0,0 and 1,1.

-FIGURE 6-9: Continuous ADC Read (Data Streaming) with SPI Mode 0,0 and 1,1.
+FIGURE 6-10: Continuous ADC Read (Data Streaming) with SPI Mode 0,0 and 1,1.

-For continuous reading of ADCDATA in SPI Mode 0,0, once the data have been completely read after a data ready interrupt, the SDO pin takes the MSb value of the previous data at the end of the reading (falling edge of the last SCK clock).
-If SCK stays Idle at logic low (by definition of Mode 0,0), the SDO pin will be updated at the falling edge of the next data ready pulse (synchronously with the $\overline{\mbox{IRQ}}$ pin falling edge with an output timing of $t{\mbox{DODR}}$ ) with the new MSb of the data corresponding to the data ready pulse.
+For continuous reading of ADCDATA in SPI Mode (0,0), once the data have been completely read after a data ready interrupt, the SDO pin will take the MSb value of the previous data at the end of the reading (falling edge of the last SCK clock).
+If SCK stays Idle at logic low (by definition of Mode 0,0), the SDO pin will be updated at the falling edge of the next data ready pulse (synchronously with the $\overline{\mbox{IRQ}}$ pin falling edge with an output timing of $t{\mbox{DODR}}$) with the new MSb of the data corresponding to the data ready pulse.
 This mechanism allows the device to continuously read ADC data outputs seamlessly, even in SPI Mode (0,0).